Frenske-tech/Portfolio/IP/Learning outcomes/LearningOutcomes.md

 ![lo10](https://user-images.githubusercontent.com/71487939/173833256-ce36c85a-0ef5-45b5-a331-1f907df605ac.png)

-I&#39;ve got one measly integration test checking the controller.
+I&#39;ve got one  integration test checking the controller to retrieve all reviews.
 I have ran some other tests for example testing to post it
 ![lo11](https://user-images.githubusercontent.com/71487939/173833254-95f7d860-0655-47be-ae72-262cfca02fa0.png)

 But for some weird reason it cant resolve the content object while friend with exactly the same dependencies etc don&#39;t have any problem